 Our staff is always grateful for opportunities to connect with, delight, and inspire the next generation of game makers.
 On March 27, 2018 from 9-4PM, we will be joining other local game studios as workshop leaders at Madison Central Library’s first-ever Spring Break Gaming & Coding Day, hosted by My Brother’s Keeper Madison.
 A free event open to middle and high school youth, students will be exposed to computer programming and game design fundamentals, while also exploring various careers options in these fields.
 Filament will be leading an introductory game development session using Twine, a free web-based program that allows users to create interactive, nonlinear storytelling experiences without any prior programming knowledge.
 Check out the event listing on the Urban League of Greater Madison’s official website for more details!

 Feeling inspired?
-Perhaps you’d like to peruse some of our other community outreach and service-related blogs:
+Check out our other other community outreach and service-related blogs: